 If more than 1 bridge has the same root path costs, the bridge with the smallest value bridge identifier becomes the designated bridge.
-The port on this bridge that connects it to a network segment leading to the root bridge, is the designated port.
+The designated port on this bridge is the port that connects a network segment leading away from the root bridge.
+If a bridge is connected to a network segment with more than one port (via a hub, for example), the bridge gives the role of the designated port to the port with the better port ID.